*Aaron Griffin takes on the Kerry defence in the 2025 Munster final. Photograph: Gerard O’Neill.

 PLANS to have a seeded Munster senior football championship have been paused for 2026.

-Next year’s senior provincial football championship will remain as it has been for a decade meaning that champions Kerry and runners-up Clare will be seeded and at opposite ends of the draw.
+Next year’s senior provincial football championship will remain as it has been for a decade meaning that champions Kerry and runners-up Clare will advance directly to the semi-finals.
 Cork, Limerick, Tipperary and Waterford will be competing in the quarter-finals which are scheduled to be held on April 11th with the semi-finals down to be played on April 25th.

 Following a vote in July, Munster Council had intended to keeping the top two-ranked counties in the National Football League in opposing semi-finals.
 This was to result in Kerry and Cork receiving byes to the semi-finals at the Munster championship draws which are to take place on November 27th.